CollectionBuilder/cb-docs/docs/software/ruby.md

 - [Ruby on Mac]({{ '/docs/software/ruby_mac/' | relative_url }})
 - [Ruby on Linux]({{ '/docs/software/ruby_linux/' | relative_url }})

-These present approaches that have worked for us, but you may want to refer to Jekyll's official [installation guides](https://jekyllrb.com/docs/installation/) for more tips!
+These approaches that have worked for us, but you may want to refer to Jekyll's official [installation guides](https://jekyllrb.com/docs/installation/) for more tips!